 Radiotherapy uses high-energy rays to destroy cancer cells.
-The aim of radiotherapy for early prostate cancer is to destroy all the cancer cells and cure the cancer.
-Doctors call this radical radiotherapy.
-At the same time, they try to make sure radiotherapy causes as little harm as possible to healthy tissue and organs close by.
+At the same time, doctors try to make sure radiotherapy causes as little harm as possible to healthy tissue and organs close by.
 These include the bladder, back passage (rectum) and bowel.